helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

 .. warning::
     For the following code examples, make sure to you have `MPI <https://computing.llnl.gov/tutorials/mpi/>`_ installed.

-With HeAT you can even compute in distributed memory environments with multiple computation nodes, like modern high-performance cluster systems.
-For this, HeAT makes use of the fact that operations performed on multi-dimensional arrays tend to be identical for all data items.
+With Heat you can even compute in distributed memory environments with multiple computation nodes, like modern high-performance cluster systems.
+For this, Heat makes use of the fact that operations performed on multi-dimensional arrays tend to be identical for all data items.
 Hence, they can be processed in data-parallel manner.
-HeAT partitions the total number of data items equally among all processing nodes.
+Heat partitions the total number of data items equally among all processing nodes.
 A ``DNDarray`` assumes the role of a virtual overlay over these node-local data portions and manages them for you while offering the same interface.
 Consequently, operations can now be executed in parallel.
 Each processing node applies them locally to their own data chunk.
 If necessary, partial results are communicated and automatically combined behind the scenes for correct global results.

 .. image:: ../images/split_array.svg
     :align: center
     :width: 80%

-Data chunking in HeAT is always done along a singular axis, i.e. a one-dimensional domain decomposition.
+Data chunking in Heat is always done along a singular axis, i.e. a one-dimensional domain decomposition.
 You can specify this axis by using the ``split`` parameter in operations and ``DNDarray`` creation functions.
 The picture above shows the result of setting different ``split`` axis on a three-dimensional volume and three processing nodes called :math:`p_0, p_1` and :math:`p_2`.
-A HeAT ``DNDarray`` without any split, i.e. ``split=None`` (default), results in redundant copy on each computation node.
+A Heat ``DNDarray`` without any split, i.e. ``split=None`` (default), results in redundant copy on each computation node.

 .. note::
     In the following example we assume three execution nodes.
 We distinguish between them in the output by showing them as ``[node/total nodes]``.

 .. note::

     If your running the following examples in a distributed computation environment, please modify your program invocation from ``python ./my_script.py`` to ``mpirun -p <number_of_processors> python ./my_script.py``.
-By the way, invoking a HeAT program like this on your laptop or workstation also works.
+By the way, invoking a Heat program like this on your laptop or workstation also works.

 .. code:: python